FredHutch/who-is-who/index.md

 3. A list of keywords that describe your interests (e.g., genomics, R, metabolomics, statistics)
 4. A list of keywords that describe what roles you're interested in playing (e.g., mentor, consultant, collaborator)
 5. A short blurb about your work, what lab you are in if you're a mentee, who you are and most importantly, how you'd like people to contact you!

+### Facilitated posting
+If you are not familiar with using GitHub, you can email us at data@fredhutch.org with the information above that we'll use to fill out a template document like [this one](https://github.com/FredHutch/who-is-who/blob/main/template.md).
+We'll load it into the site and let you know when to look for it.